 Most people visiting Napa Valley stay on the main Highway 29.
 That's understandable as the highway is lined with big name wineries all in a row.
 But parallel to Highway 29 is The Silverado Trail, the road less traveled but certainly no less rewarding for those looking for scenic travels and great wineries along the way.
-From small boutiques to famous names, wine caves to wine pairings, The Silverado Trail is the other Napa.

 Don't get lost!
 Follow along in Google Maps!

 Amidst some of the most beautiful countryside is a winery so hideous, so outrageously ostentatious that you have to stop to check it out.

 Designed to look like something from an ancient Persian Empire, you half expect to see Lara Croft jumping from column to column with a machine gun blasting, or perhaps Cleopatra lounging near the front door.
 Are we in Vegas??
 Take a picture of the outside - you friends will not believe you without one.

 Inside, the architecture calms down and turns into a chic retail store environment, sort of like something you might see in LA.
 And yes, there's plenty to buy here, from cookbooks to Persian-inspired clothing.
 The feel is oh-so-Opus One, only without the credentials to warrant it.
 And like Vegas, a little Darioush goes a long ways so I usually skip the tasting's here, hit the restrooms and hightail it outta there.
 Don't worry, there are plenty of better wineries up the street.